qyxtim/AI-For-Games/README.md

 [Demining](https://github.com/qyxtim/AI-For-Games/tree/main/demining)

 # Contribute
 You are welcome to contribute to this repository.
-You can contribute to it via two ways:
+You can contribute to it in two ways:

 - **Add a new AI strategy for an existing game**.
 This requires you upload a new AI interface, update makefile and provide a development explanation.
 - **Add a new game**.
 This requires you to provide a human-played version and an AI version of your game.
 You should also provide makefile, and a detailed development explanation.